kroyxt/elp-documentation/docs/proposals/official/NumberWords.md

 | X (10)  | dzhēn       |
 | E (11)  | tshōn       |

-The single-digit number system can also be used to express a string of digits such as a phone number
+The mononumeral number system can also be used to express a string of digits such as a phone number
 For example, **(605) 475 6968** can be expressed as **zhīn vin son - zen shūn son - zhīn tsān zhīn dzȳn**